ycczkl/AP/workplace/prob/20150618/MultipleKnapsack.md

 # Description

-Given N kind of items where the ith kind of item has n[i] items at most and each of them has size c[i] and value w[i] (1 <= i < N), design an algorithm to maximize the total value of items filled into a knapsack with capacity V. So the sum of sizes in the knapsack shouldn't be bigger than V.
+Given N kind of items where the ith kind of item has n[i] items at most and each of them has size c[i] and value w[i] [1 <= i <= N], design an algorithm to maximize the total value of items filled into a knapsack with capacity V. So the sum of sizes in the knapsack shouldn't be bigger than V.

 ## Input File